irvincodes/house-sales-wa-tableau/README.md

 ![Screenshot 2023-11-20 211345](https://github.com/irvincodes/house-sales-wa-tableau/assets/119061206/4d79680c-f6a6-4535-b657-8bc73f204d56)

-For some of the visualisations, after editing the Y axis label to "Frequency", I also changed the Tooltip labels to reflect the same name for consistency.
+For some of the visualisations, after editing the Y-axis label to "Frequency", I also changed the Tooltip labels to reflect the same name for consistency.

 ![3](https://github.com/irvincodes/house-sales-wa-tableau/assets/119061206/1bacaf72-bd15-4514-9fb1-8d4b64448565)